-Color enhancement is always vital in photography because the images taken may not always come out as the photographer envisioned.
+Color enhancement is vital in photography because the images taken may not always come out as the photographer envisioned.
 To enhance the color, the photographer has to play between vibrancy and saturation.
 Vibrancy augments the concentration of less saturated colors and works best on aerial portraits.
 On the other hand, saturation amplifies the concentration of all the colors in an image uniformly.

 2. ADD LAYERS OF VIGNETTES.

 Photoshop can be used to vignette your drone images.
 Vignetting refers to a technique that allows you to darken the edges of your frame so that the viewer of the picture is drawn to the brightest and most important part of the picture.
-The technique works best if your subject is located centrally on the photograph.
+The technique works best if your subject is located centrally in the photograph.

 3. SHARPENING AND DETAILING.

 Photoshop allows photographers to edit the sharpness of their pictures.
-Some photos may need to have their sharpness edited especially if they are going to be uploaded on certain platforms.
+Some photos may need to have their sharpness edited, especially if they are going to be uploaded on certain platforms.
 The values used to edit the sharpness prevent platforms such as Facebook from compressing your pictures, which can cause them to look blurry and pixilated.

 4. PLAYING WITH FILTERS.